mattvend/Gpu/README.md

 ## Building

 Open the MSVC solution and simply build the Release version.
-ImageInterpolation.exe should appear in the Release directory
+ImageInterpolation.exe should appear in the Release directory.

 ## Architecture and design considerations